X

 Tarun Dua

-There is no, there is no upper limit for us.
-Like we don’t want to limit ourselves by saying that like this is what we are going to only do.
-So like we don’t have an upper limit in our mind.
+There is no upper limit for us.
+Like we don’t want to limit ourselves by saying that this is what we are going to only do.
+So we don’t have an upper limit in our mind.

 Varun Gandhi

 All right.
-Secondly, on the India AI mission contracts these are primarily focused on training workloads right now which we know are typically.
-Majority of India
+Secondly, on the India AI mission contracts, these are primarily focused on training workloads right now, which we know are typically —

 Tarun Dua

-AI mission workloads are focused on building the LLM models, sovereign LLM models for India.
-So I think like majority of that workload is going to be training workload.
-So that’s the main focus of India vision as of today.
+Majority of India AI mission workloads are focused on building the LLM models, sovereign LLM models for India.
+So I think majority of that workload is going to be training workloads.
+So that’s the main focus of India AI mission as of today.

 Varun Gandhi

-So what is the likelihood that the same LLM developers would also contract with us for inference workloads?
-Because the implication here is that inference.
-Very,
+So what is the likelihood that the same LLM developers would also contract with us for inference workloads because the implication here is that inference will have stable revenue.

 Tarun Dua

 Very, very likely.
-We are already working with the LLM builders to kind of like run their inference workloads with us.
+We are already working with the LLM builders to run their inference workloads with us.

 Varun Gandhi